fmarani/blog/til/terraform-can-automatically-dedent-multiline-strings.md

 }
 ```

-and then run these to get the outputs:
+and then run these commands to get the outputs:
 ```
 > terraform apply
 ...